pnarguenes/neuroorthosis_dash_app/README.md

 # EMG Data Analysis

-This project provides a **Dash** interface for analyzing EMG (Electromyography) data.
+This project provides a **Dash** interface for analyzing EMG data.
 The application supports filtering, normalization, and feature extraction of EMG signals.

 ## Project Structure